 Additional protection is afforded under both State and local City of Newport Beach codes and plans.
 The City of Newport Beach Policies state that the City of Newport Beach, within its adopted Land Use Plan (City of Newport Beach 2009), acknowledges the importance of eelgrass in Newport Harbor, as well as, the "need to maintain and develop coastal-development uses in Newport Harbor that may result in impacts to eelgrass" and "Avoid impacts to eelgrass (Zostera marina) to the greatest extent possible.
 Mitigate losses of eelgrass at 1.2 to 1 mitigation ratio and in accordance with the Southern California Eelgrass Mitigation Policy.
 Encourage the restoration of eelgrass throughout Newport Harbor where feasible: (LUP 4.2.5-1).
-The Southern California Eelgrass Mitigation Policy.
+The Southern California Eelgrass Mitigation Policy was superseded by the CEMP in 2014.